ReGYChang/algo/589/nary_tree_preorder_traversal.md

 ## Complexity Analysis

 - Time complexity: O(n)

-    Where `n` is the number of nodes in the given n-ary tree.
+  - Where `n` is the number of nodes in the given n-ary tree.
+  - Runtime: 3 ms, faster than 75.23% of Go online submissions for N-ary Tree Preorder Traversal.

 - Space complexity: O(n)

-     the max recursive depth can be `n` if the tree is skewed one.
+  - the max recursive depth can be `n` if the tree is skewed one.
+  - Memory Usage: 6.2 MB, less than 34.38% of Go online submissions for N-ary Tree Preorder Traversal.